Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

 {\text{Mod}} \begin{definition}[Modulo set] For any subset of positions $I$, modulus $m$ and remainder $o$, the set of strings whose number of ones on positions in $I$ modulo $m$ is $o$ is denoted with $\Mod(I,m,o)$, that is,

 $\Mod(I,m,o)=\bigsqcup_{\{s:s\mod m=o\}}\{\sigma\in\{0,1\}^\infty:\sum_{p\in I}\sigma_p=s\}$. \end{definition}

-The modulo sets have the property that if the restriction has enough unrestricted positions in $I$, then the set of squences consistent with the restriction is approximately independent of the modulo set (proposition \ref{MImo_approx_1/m}).
+The modulo sets have the property that if the restriction has enough unrestricted positions in $I$, then the set of sequences consistent with the restriction is approximately independent of the modulo set (Corollary \ref{corr_Mr_indep}).